Brian Blume: Power struggle within TSR

 Brian met Victoria Miller and married her in 1980.

 At about the same time, Blume persuaded Gygax to allow Blume's brother Kevin to purchase Melvin Blume's 200 shares.
-By 1981, the Blume brothers were increasingly unhappy with Gygax's conservative approach to the business, so using their greater stock ownership, they effectively took control by splitting TSR Hobbies into TSR, Inc., and TSR Entertainment, Inc. While Kevin Blume became president of TSR, Inc., Gygax was made president of TSR Entertainment, Inc., and the Blumes sent him to Hollywood to develop TV and movie opportunities.
+By 1981, the Blume brothers had become increasingly unhappy regarding the conservative approach Gygax took with the business, so they leveraged their greater stock ownership to effectively take control by splitting TSR Hobbies into TSR, Inc., and TSR Entertainment, Inc. While Kevin Blume became president of TSR, Inc., Gygax was made president of TSR Entertainment, Inc., and the Blumes sent him to Hollywood to develop opportunities for TV and movie projects.

-Bank creditors insisted on the appointment of three independent directors with business experience, so the Blumes brought in three outside directors from the American Management Association – a lawyer from a large Milwaukee firm, a personnel officer from a Milwaukee area company, and an owner of a company that made medical equipment – to enlarge the Board of Directors to six people.
-None of the new directors knew anything about gaming, but they always voted with the Blumes.
+Bank creditors insisted on the appointment of three independent directors with business experience, so the Blumes added three outside directors from the American Management Association – a lawyer employed with a large firm in Milwaukee, a personnel officer who worked at a company in the Milwaukee area, and the owner of a company that manufactured medical equipment – to enlarge the Board of Directors to six people.
+None of the new directors were familiar the gaming industry, and they always voted with Brian and Kevin Blume.

 With Gygax gone, the Blumes were free to move TSR Inc. into new directions.
-After TSR acquired SPI in March 1982, the Blumes declared that they had "bought assets but not liabilities".
-Actually, SPI owed money to their printers, who refused to release the plates for printing SPI's games until TSR repaid SPI's bills.
+After TSR acquired SPI in March 1982, the Blumes declared that they had only "bought assets but not liabilities".
+Actually, SPI owed money to their printers, who would not release the plates used for printing the SPI games until TSR repaid the bills that SPI left.
 On a more successful note, the Blumes moved into the book trade with popular series such as Endless Quest.
-The Blumes also moved into toy manufacturing, metal miniatures, and even the needlecraft business.
+The Blumes also moved TSR into toy manufacturing, metal miniatures, and even needlecraft.
 In the company's main business of role-playing games, the Blumes oversaw the creation of the new role-playing lines Dragonlance and Marvel Super Heroes.
 However, all of these new ventures were expensive, and by 1984, although TSR Inc. was the games industry leader, grossing $30 million, it was barely breaking even and had debts of $1.5 million.
 The Blume brothers began to shop around for someone to buy the company.